 Buying and selling penny stocks

 Penny stocks tend to be traded over-the-counter, e.g. on the OTC Bullentin Board and OTC Link LLC.
 It is however also possible to buy and sell penny stocks on securities exchanges around the world.
+You can learn more about how to trade penny stocks here.

 Before investing in penny stocks, it is important to know that these stocks have a tendency to be highly volatile.
 Due to their low price, it is not as costly to manipulate them as it would be to manipulate more expensive stocks through practises such as pump and dump.
 This is especially true when the total value of all issued shares in the company is low (i.e. low market capitalization).